mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Someone:** It goes around.

-**Katagiri Roshi:** Turn around.
+**Katagiri Roshi:** It turns around!
 Yes.
 Moving.
-Machine moving.
+Machine is moving.

 **Someone from before:** Agitating!

-**Katagiri Roshi:** Oh, that’s what I mean.
-So I’m sorry. *[Laughter.]*
+**Katagiri Roshi:** Oh, that’s what I mean. [...]
+I am sorry. *[Laughter.]*

-Anyway, moving.
-Machine [is] moving: that is our practice, so-called simple activities, constantly.
+Anyway, machine [is] moving: that is our practice, so-called simple activities, constantly.
 Alright?

-And then, simple activity, by the standing on the simple activity, then you can create the world, so-called, dullness and distraction, pure and impure, good or bad, right and wrong, funny guys and beautiful men, sunny days and winters, and many things can happen.
+And then, [...] by the standing on the simple activity, then you can create the world, so-called dullness and distraction, pure and impure, good or bad, right or wrong, funny guys and beautiful men, sunny days and winter, and many things can happen.
 Alright?
 That is called “dirty clothes in clean water.”
 Purity or impurity.

 And then the people are very interested in impurity or purity.
 And then finally they don't know what to do.
 Do you understand?

-But actually, under the dirty clothes and under the clean water, what's there?
+But actually, under the dirty clothes and the clean water, what's there?

 Under all circumstances, always there is movement there.
 Alright?
 And *then*, you can create...
 Pay attention to this one, alright?
 Don't forget this one.
-Whatever happens, you like or you don't like, there is a wonderful world there.
+Whatever happens, [whether] you like or you don't like, there is a wonderful world there.
 That is called *whole universe*, you say.
 Sometimes you say, "Universe takes care of me."
 What do you mean, *the universe*?
 Universe is not a concept.
-Universe is not something you can get by your head trip.
+Universe is not something you can get by your “head trip.”
 Universe is something *active*.
 If you believe there is a universe, universe must be manifested or realized in your everyday life.
 Otherwise, no sense of universe.

 So, there is a universe which is beyond your consciousness, but that universe must be manifested, realized by *you*, in your everyday life.
-At that time, universe becomes, anyway, *phenomenal world*.
+At that time, universe becomes *phenomenal world*.
 Okay?
 Universe blooms its flower, so-called phenomenal world, pure [and] impure.
 Like this.
 What is a pure sense of the universe?
-Pure sense of universe is constantly moving.
-Under dirty clothes and clean water, which you cannot see.
+Pure sense of universe is constantly moving, under dirty clothes and clean water.
+Which you cannot see.
 So, movement is invisible.

-So, under all circumstances, whatever you feel from your life, whatever you feel from the world, there is always universe which is working, active, very much... to support all sentient beings, to create the human world.
+So, under all circumstances, whatever you feel from your life, whatever you feel from the world, there is always [a] universe which is working, active, very much... to support all sentient beings, to create the human world.

 And then, what happens?
-Then, there is nothing to attach to so-called dirty clothes, because dirty clothes turn into clean clothes.
+Then, there is nothing to attach to, so-called dirty clothes, because dirty clothes turn into clean clothes.
 Clean water becomes dirty water.
-But usually, people don't believe this, because if you have a concept, so-called clean water, you believe that it must be always clean, *always*!
-But that is idealistically it's true, but it doesn't work in your everyday life.
+But usually people don't believe this, because if you have a concept, so-called clean water, you believe that it must be always clean, *always*! [...]
+Idealistically it's true, but it doesn't work in your everyday life.
 Is that clear?

-So, clean water must be dirty water in order to make the dirty clothes clean!
+So, clean water must be dirty water, in order to make the dirty clothes clean!
 That is a phenomenal world, that is called *intimacy*, that is called *interdependent co-origination*.
 Helping each other.
 Alright?

-So, all we have to do is, all we have to do is to practice zazen with total activity, which is simple, tidy, and neat.
-And sophisticated.
-Okay?
+So, all we have to do is to practice zazen with total activity, which is simple, tidy, and neat.
+Unsophisticated.

-And then, you can see the nightmare and the fears and many things.
-But if you always concentrate on these activities, distraction [is] coming up, but it turns into a not-distractions, because always that moving makes it something different.
+And then, you can see the nightmares, and fears, and many things.
+But if you always concentrate on these activities, distraction [is] coming up, but it turns into not-distractions, because always that moving makes it something different.
 Just like a washing machine.

 So, you don't believe that if you sit down exactly, dullness and distraction are struck aside from the beginning, [as Dogen Zenji says].
 But that is called the unique way to participate in peaceful, harmonious, spiritual life.
 Otherwise, no way.
 No way.

 How do you do this?
 You have to just emulate this practice.
-Imitate.
-As exactly what the ancestors and Buddhists have done.
+Imitate, as exactly what the ancestors and Buddhists have done.
 You have to do it.
 And then, you can really deepen your life, and that practice makes your life ripe.

-And then from this ripeness, from this deepening your life, then you can create philosophy, psychology from this, depth of well.
-Psychology and philosophy and religious teaching coming up.
-But people who completely understand the religious teaching are reversed, in the opposite way.
-First, there is a teaching, and then we try to mold our life into the teaching. *[He laughs.]* Or try to get the knowledge from the teaching, and then try to be free from something.
-You cannot do it, because your body and mind are always supported by the movement in dynamism, so-called universe.
+And then from this ripeness, from this deepening your life, then you can create philosophy, psychology from this.
+[From the depth of] the well, psychology and philosophy and religious teaching coming up.
+But people completely understand the religious teaching reversed, *[he laughs,]* in the opposite way.
+First, there is a teaching, and then we try to mold our life into the teaching.
+Or try to get the knowledge from the teaching, and then try to be free from something. *You cannot do it*, because your body and mind are always supported by the movement in dynamism, so-called universe.

 So, who is Katagiri?
 Katagiri is Katagiri.
 Finally, what do you mean?
-Katagiri creates his own phenomenal world, but on the other hand, Katagiri has to stand up constantly in this total dynamic activities, as best as he can.
+Katagiri creates his own phenomenal world, but on the other hand, Katagiri has to stand up constantly in this total dynamic activity, as best as he can.
 And then, he can deepen his life.
-Same applies to your life, whatever you do.
+The same applies to your life, whatever you do.
 This is called ...

 *[Tape change.]*

-... and then Dogen Zenji, here it says, “This is called right entrance to the Buddha Dharma.”
+... and then Dogen Zenji [says here], “This is called right entrance to the Buddha Dharma.”
 Right entrance to get into, to participate in peaceful and harmonious human life.

 Do you have a question?

 #### 45:50

 **Question:** I have two.
-The first one has to do, way at the beginning of your lecture, you talked about will and activity.
+The first one has to do, way at the beginning of your lecture, you talked about *will* and *activity*.

 **Katagiri Roshi:** Will.

-**Questioner:** Will, purpose, design.
+**Questioner:** Will, or purpose, design...
 And you said that...
 I wasn't quite sure what you said.
-It sounded to me like you said that, she would start out with will and purpose, and then it would disappear as you became more one with the activity.
+It sounded to me like you said that, you would start out with will and purpose, and then it would disappear as you became more one with the activity.

-**Katagiri Roshi:** If you use it, if you use the will, intention, and volition, instead of being enslaved by, slave.
+**Katagiri Roshi:** If you use it.
+If you use the will, intention, and volition, instead of being enslaved by it, [a] slave.

 **Questioner:** Can you talk about what the difference is?

 **Katagiri Roshi:** “Slave” means your intention, your will, is not manifested in a simple way, because it is connected with the heredity, and karma, and the past life, and also memories, et cetera, and also your five skandhas, your body.
-So it's pretty complicated.
+It's pretty complicated.
 So if you try to manifest your will, intention, it doesn't manifest itself in a simple way.
 It's a little bit complicated.

 **Questioner:** Uh-huh.

-**Katagiri Roshi:** That's why I said, instead of being enslaved by intention or purpose, and your will, we have to use them.
-That means, you must be master of yourself in whatever situation you may be.
+**Katagiri Roshi:** That's why I said, instead of being *enslaved by* intention or purpose, and your will, we have to *use* them.
+That means, you must be master of yourself, in whatever situation you may be.
 In other words, not to lose [sight] of yourself.
 Do you understand?
 No?

 **Questioner:** Not really.
 I'm not sure what it means, not to lose sight of yourself.

 **Katagiri Roshi:** For instance, intention.
-I want to do zazen.
+“I want to do zazen.”
 Okay?
-So that intention originally must be very simple.
-So that intention lets you do something very simply, and totally simply, directly, straightforwardness.
+That intention originally must be very simple.
+So that intention lets you do something very simply, totally simply, directly.
+Straightforwardness.
 Okay?

 **Questioner:** Okay.

-**Katagiri Roshi:** But if you start to do it, *[he laughs,]* intention gradually will be vague.
+**Katagiri Roshi:** But if you start to do it, *[he laughs,]* intention gradually [will be] very vague.
 You know?

 **Questioner:** Kind of like, if I want to do zazen because I'd like to be a great master, because I'd like to...

 **Katagiri Roshi:** Right.
 Very complicated.
 In the beginning, first beginning of intention is a little bit clear and very nice.
 But the second stage, second moment, intention becomes a little bit mixed up by something else, you know?
 Because immediately in the first moment, you have experienced something which seems to be good, and then you say, "Wonderful!" *[He laughs.]* And then the intention becomes a little bit, you know, a little bigger.
-And the next moment, you don't experience something nice, so intention becomes pretty dejected...
-Dejected?
+And the next moment, you don't experience something nice, so intention becomes pretty... dejected?
 Degenerated?
 No. A little bit confused.

 So, intention originally is very simple, but it's not, so finally, you are enslaved by intention.